M-Sys-GmbH/glibcVSZPlayground/README.md

 # Testing Program for glibc's pthreads and malloc()

 In a project we had the task to investigate the high VSZ (Virtual Memory Size) usage on an embedded Linux system.
-The software the client put on the embedded Linux device was highly multithreaded, it turned out that there were 2 reasons:
+The software the client put on the embedded Linux device was highly multithreaded, it turned out that there were 2 reasons for the high VSZ:
 - pthread stack size for each thread
-- thread arenas created by malloc() calls within the thread functions
+- glibc (thread) arenas created by malloc() calls within the thread functions

+With the cli tool **pmap**, one can display the memory map of a process with all sections and the corresponding addresses and some additional information.
+We found, that to get an better understanding of the way of working the output needs some extra information.
+So we created this testing/playing tool, which creates a number of threads an allocates/deallocates memory inside the threads and prints an pmap like result, but will tell which heap & stack of which thread is where.

 ## pthread Stack Size

 ## malloc() ThreadArenas

 ## Usage
 ```